 Examples of CMO securities that qualify as "highly interest rate sensitive" include interest-only (IO), principal-only (PO), and inverse floating (INV) CMOs.
 IO and PO securities are transactions that involve the separation of the interest and principal components of a security.
 They are highly sensitive to prepayments by mortgagors, which increase the value of a PO, while decreasing the value of an IO.
 INV securities have an inverse relationship to a benchmark rate, and the coupon payment is adjusted as the interest rate changes.
 If the benchmark interest rate decreases, the coupon rate increases and vice versa, which allows the bondholder to benefit from declining interest rates.
-Similar to an IO, an interest-only inverse floater's value increases as interest rates rise.
+Like an IO, an interest-only inverse floater's value increases as interest rates rise.

-The Prepaid Plan's investments in IOs and interest-only inverse floating CMOs totaled \$10.4 million at June 30, 2023.
-The Savings Plan's investments in IOs totaled \$388 thousand at June 30, 2023.
+The Prepaid Plan's investments in IOs, POs and interest-only inverse floating CMOs totaled \$10.2 million at June 30, 2024.
+The Savings Plan's investments in IOs totaled approximately \$334,000 at June 30, 2024.
 These are included in the interest rate risk tables below in the various types of CMOs & CMBSs.
 Investment types related to debt portfolios are presented using the effective duration method.
 Investment types related to security lending transactions and money market funds are presented using the weighted average maturity.

 The total duration of the Prepaid Plan Liability-Driven Investment Fixed Income portfolio should not differ from the total duration of the benchmark by more than .5 year.
-The total duration of the Prepaid Plan liability-driven Investment fixed Income portfolio was 11.7 at June 30, 2023.
-The customized benchmark's duration for the Prepaid Plan was 11.5 at June 30, 2023.
+The total duration of the Prepaid Plan liability-driven Investment fixed Income portfolio was 12.2 years at June 30, 2024.
+The customized benchmark's duration for the Prepaid Plan was 12.2 years at June 30, 2024.